 Both CMP's and GSWC's VOC treatment facilities for Well No. 12 and SG1 & SG2, respectively, were completed.
 However, the wells for both plants were subsequently found to be contaminated with perchlorate and immediately shut down.
 In 2004, CMP completed construction of a perchlorate treatment plant for Well No. 12.
 In addition to the VOC treatment, GSWC currently operates an interim perchlorate treatment facility for Well SG1.
 However based on two years of non-detects for perchlorate contamination, GSWC and CMP have deactivated their perchlorate treatment systems.
 In 2012, GSWC returned Well SG2 into service to restore plant capacity.
-CMP has constructed additional piping to bypass their perchlorate treatment equipment while maintaining it in a state of readiness if future perchlorate treatment is needed.
+CMP has constructed additional piping to bypass its perchlorate treatment equipment while maintaining it in a state of readiness if future perchlorate treatment is needed.
 Both projects are endorsed as they are designed to restore lost water supply and protect existing downgradient production wells.

 CMP has completed the construction of Well No. 15 and the pipeline to Well No. 12.
-Additionally, CMP has proposed to connect Well No. 6 to the existing treatment at Well No. 5 and construct additional UV light treatment at the Delta site.
+Additionally, CMP has proposed to construct additional UV light treatment at the Delta site.
 The additional treatment is necessary to ensure proper remediation of VOC contamination and to prevent a shutdown of water production due to any future 1,4-Dioxane contamination.
-Construction of the additional treatment and a pipeline connection is anticipated to begin in mid-2014.
+Construction of the additional treatment and a pipeline connection is anticipated to begin in late 2017.

-As of June 30, 2016, the intermediate zones remedy projects have treated approximately 141,896.45 acre-feet of contaminated groundwater and have removed approximately 18,406.30 lbs. of VOCs and perchlorate.
+As of June 30, 2017, the intermediate zones remedy projects have treated approximately 152,044.57 acre-feet of contaminated groundwater and have removed approximately 20,065.7 lbs. of VOCs and perchlorate.

-Other Intermediate Zone Extraction - In addition to the extraction and containment projects identified in the SEMOU IROD, purveyors in the SEMOU had to construct treatment facilities at several of their wells to ensure a safe and reliable water supply in the event that the IROD projects are temporarily removed from service.
+Other Intermediate Zone Remedies - In addition to the extraction and containment projects identified in the SEMOU IROD, purveyors in the SEMOU had to construct treatment facilities at several of their wells to ensure a safe and reliable water supply in the event that the IROD projects are temporarily removed from service.
+Although these projects are not identified as SEMOU remedy projects by USEPA they do contribute to the remedy by removing mass contamination within the groundwater thus improving the regional groundwater basin as a whole.